exasol/virtual-schemas/README.md

 * Allows redirecting log output to a remote machine
 * Allows remote debugging with the Java Debugger

+## Limitations

+* Supports only read access to the external data
+* The Virtual Schema adapter takes about 1s to start.
+That means that queries that involve tables from Virtual Schema will take at least 1s.

 ## Customer Support

 This is an open source project which is officially supported by Exasol.
 For any question, you can contact our support team.